tluquez/QUARS/README.md

     nextflow run TainVelasco-Luquez/QUARS -profile condor

+To modify memory, cpus and more options when running in clusters, go to [nextflow.config](https://github.com/TainVelasco-Luquez/QUARS/nextflow.config).

 ### Typical usage
 * For paired end fastq files:

-      nextflow run quars.nf --fastq_files 'mydir/*.fastq.gz'
+      nextflow run QUARS --fastq_files 'mydir/*.fastq.gz'

   Which produces this [multiqc_report_paired.html](https://github.com/TainVelasco-Luquez/QUARS/blob/master/Docs/multiqc_report_paired.html)

 * For single end fastq files:

-      nextflow run quars.nf --fastq_files 'mydir/*_{1,2}.fastq.gz' --singleEnd false
+      nextflow run QUARS --fastq_files 'mydir/*_{1,2}.fastq.gz' --singleEnd false

   Which produces this [multiqc_report_single.html](https://github.com/TainVelasco-Luquez/QUARS/blob/master/Docs/multiqc_report_single.html)

 #### Arguments
-  `--fastq_files`                 Absolute path to input .fastq data (must be enclosed with single quotes).
+  - `--fastq_files`                 Absolute path to input .fastq data (must be enclosed with single quotes).
 If no path specified, the default behaviour is search in the current dir for the folder "Data" (_i.e._ "./Data/")
-  `--singleEnd`                   Logical indicating whether the files are single ("true".
+  - `--singleEnd`                   Logical indicating whether the files are single ("true".
 This is the default beahaviour) or paired end ("false").

 #### Options
-  `--outdir `                     Absolute path to the output data (must be enclosed in quotes).
-If no path specified, the default behaviour is search in the current dir for the folder "Results" (_i.e._ "./Results/").
-Be sure to add the final "/" to the path.
+  - `--outdir `                     Absolute path to the output data (must be enclosed in quotes).
+If no path specified, the default behaviour is to create in the current dir the folder "Results" (_i.e._ "./Results/").
-  `--cpus`                        Integer specifying the number of cores to use.
+  - `--cpus`                        Integer specifying the number of cores to use.
 Be aware of the limits of your machine.
-  `-profile condor`               Used when in a cluster with the HTCondor executor.
+  - `-profile condor`               Used when in a cluster with the HTCondor executor.
 For configuration of the HTCondor parameters go to `nextflow.config` and change the required settings.

+#### Getting Help

+    nextflow run QUARS --help
+or

+    nextflow quars.nf --help

 ## Credits
 @TainVelasco-Luquez